balexander16/PictureQuest/README.md

 *Please see the 3rd Party License and Copyright link above

+## Aesthetic Improvements that would Improve App
+* Better formatting and display of the scenes
+* Better descriptions in choice, instead of just the objext found.
+* Images along with the text story to set theme better

 ## Stretch Goals
 * Add in a reset function in options.
 * Add in more aesthetics, images, scroll all kinds of things.